spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 LGPL-2.1-only AND MIT AND BSD-2-Clause
 ```

-The "AND" operator is the only operator that can be used in conjuction with the special identifiers "NONE" or "NOASSERTION".
+The "AND" operator is the only operator that can be used in conjunction with the special identifiers "NONE" or "NOASSERTION".

 ### Additive "WITH" operator